k-ta-yamada/tee_logger/README.md

 ## Characteristic

-- simple: use standard lib only.
+- use standard lib only.
 - like Logger: see usage.
 - enabled or disabled by switching the output of the console and the logfile.